Hormonal acne, which foods should be avoided?

 Introduction

 Hormonal acne is a common skin condition that affects many people, especially women.
-Hormonal fluctuations, often related to the menstrual cycle, pregnancy, or menopause, can trigger breakouts.
+Hormonal fluctuations, often related to the menstrual cycle, pregnancy, or menopause, can cause skin breakouts.
 It is essential to understand the impact of diet on this condition, and the foods to avoid in case of hormonal acne.

 This article focuses on foods to avoid for hormonal acne and offers healthy alternatives.
 To improve skin health, it is also recommended to use dietary supplements for the skin and to consult specific treatments for hormonal pimples and their solutions.